 Black Betty & Co

 Black Betty is the name of Frank’s second 964, and the lead name for his collection: and what a magnificent collection it is, spanning all aircooled Porsche models from 356 up to Moby his 993 (another which was away getting work done – check his Instagram though, it’s a monster!)
 Most ‘infamous’ perhaps is Memphis, his bright orange RSR hot rod.
-Running a 4-litre engine with more bells and whistles that I could possibly recall it sings to the tune of 385hp through un-silenced megaphones, rolls on semi slicks and tucks 9 and 11J rims under those widened arches.
+Running a 4-litre engine with more bells and whistles than I could possibly recall it sings to the tune of 385hp through un-silenced megaphones, rolls on semi slicks and tucks 9 and 11J rims under those widened arches.

 Belt up for the joy ride